This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 Avocado – My beekeeping friends in California rave about Avocado Honey.
 Made with nectar from blooming Avocado plants, it does not taste like the fruit.
 It is dark in color with a rich buttery flavor.

 Blueberry – Blueberry Honey Produced in the Northeast regions of the US, blueberry blossoms yield the nectar for this variety.
 Normally light in color, it has a slight blueberry flavor.

-Buckwheat – Honey made from buckwheat nectar is known for its rich flavor.
+Buckwheat – Buckwheat Honey is made from buckwheat nectar and is known for its rich flavor.
 It is rich in antioxidants but the taste is too bold for some honey connoisseurs.
 The color is very dark similar to molasses.
 Some beekeepers plant buckwheat to feed their bees.

 Basswood – Made from the nectar of Basswood tree blossoms, Basswood honey is light-colored.
 Unlike most light honeys, it has a strong flavor and woody scent.
 It is used in cooking, and teas.
 You can even make your own honey sweetened lemonade.

 Dandelion – Most Dandelion Honey comes from New Zealand.
-It has a floral aroma and is dark amber in color.
+It has a floral aroma and is dark amber-color.
 The tangly flavor is often enjoyed right from the jar.

 Fireweed – Fireweed Honey is made from the nectar of a tall growing herb in the American Northwest.
 It is light in flavor and has a smooth taste.
 I sampled some from Alaska and it reminds me a lot of Sourwood.

 Heather – Heather honey has a floral scent and a dark reddish color.
 It is commonly used in cooking due to the strong flavor.

 Linden – Linden honey is made from the nectar of linden tree blooms.
 Denmark is a major producer for this variety.
 It is light in color and has a mild sweet flavor with a woody scent.